Desk-with-two-laptops-and-two-people-going-through-printout-in-the-middle

 You should read through the copy at least twice before you even start thinking about your feedback.
 This will help you get a better feel for it and for what it’s trying to achieve for you.

-If you can, take a break between the first and second readings so you have time to process it and consider it properly.
+If you can, take a break between the first and second readings so you have time to process and consider it properly.

 The first draft is rarely perfect and you’ll probably find things wrong with it.